aws-samples/aws-hpc-recipes/recipes/storage/efs_simple/README.md

       FileSystemId: fs-0123456789abcdef0
 ```

-3. Also, retrieve the `SecurityGroupId` from the CloudFormation stack output and add it to the `HeadNode` and `Scheduling` sections.
+3. Retrieve the `SecurityGroupId` from the CloudFormation stack output and add it to the `HeadNode` and `Scheduling` sections.

 ```yaml
 # Example of allowing head node access